jqmwa/DaemonAgent-Farcaster/docs/FIX_THIS_FEATURE.md

 The webhook detects "fix this" requests by checking:
 - The cast mentions Azura (@daemonagent or @azura)
 - The cast text contains "fix this" (case-insensitive)
-- The cast has a parent (it's a reply)
+- The cast has a parent (it's a reply to the target cast)

 ### Processing

-1. Fetches the parent cast that needs fixing
+1. Fetches the parent cast (the target that needs fixing)
 2. Sends original text to AI with special prompt
-3. AI rewrites with loving, kind, funny tone
+3. AI rewrites with DRAMATICALLY EXAGGERATED opposite sentiment
 4. Returns under 280 characters for Farcaster
 5. Posts as reply with Azura's style

+### Fail-Safes

+- Won't respond to own casts
+- Thread depth limited to 5 messages
+- Basic deduplication to prevent duplicate responses

 ### AI Prompt